How to Celebrate White Nights in Saint Petersburg, Russia

 What are “White Nights” in Saint Petersburg?

 The “White Nights” is a famous term in the grand city of Czars, St. Petersburg.
+It’s also one of the most popular attraction of St. Petersburg.
 White nights are actually those 80 days (almost) starting in May and ending in July.
 Natives named them as white nights as they bring a brief but warm and sunny relief from long, dark months.
 St. Petersburg is the cultural capital of Russia; the city is situated at the eastern end of the Gulf of Finland.
 The residents of St. Petersburg have been very enthusiastic about the celebrations since the 18th century (when the Czar founded the city) as they get a long-awaited relief from cold months, and the warmth of sunlight.
 The city is named after the patron (St. Peter, the apostle,) of Czar.

 St. Petersburg is a city where darkness and cold weather are prevalent during most parts of the year.
 However, the arrival of summer and White Nights bring that energy and enthusiasm to the city.
 White Nights in Saint Petersburg mean the sun will “leave” this city for hardly two hours; this is a relief for the citizens because summers bring festivals and cultural events in museums, palaces, and theaters.
 This is the time when the nightlife is booming.